muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 represented as a terminating binary or octal or hexadecimal number can also be represented as a terminating decimal number.

+## Calendar Time

+A **Calendar Time** value is
+characterized by a **Tuple** having any subset of the 6 attributes of the heading `\$(year,month,day,hour,minute,second)` where each attribute is a **Fraction**, or alternately by an isomorphic **Mix**.
+For each of the 6 attributes, it explicitly distinguishes between the attribute value being specified as zero versus being unspecified; omitting the attribute entirely means the latter.
+Its main intended purpose is to be a more generic common element for a variety of other, more specific time-related possreps, including ones representing both durations and instants, or for direct use with types defined by external data models.
+It does *not* specifically represent a time of day.

+## Calendar Duration

+A **Calendar Duration** value is a length of time expressed in terms of the units of a standard civil or similar calendar.
+It is characterized by a **Calendar Time**.
+It is up to the context supplied or interpreted by an external data model to give it further meaning, such as whether not specifying any smallest units means an uncertainty interval versus treating them as zero, and so on.

+## Calendar Instant

+A **Calendar Instant** value is a particular moment in time expressed in terms of a standard civil or similar calendar.
+It is characterized by an *instant base* (characterized by a **Calendar Time**) that is either standalone or is paired with an *instant offset* (characterized by a **Calendar Duration**) or an *instant zone* (a time zone name characterized by a **Text**).

+When a **Calendar Instant** consists only of an *instant base*, it explicitly defines a *floating* instant, either a calendar date or timestamp that is not associated with a specific time zone or a time zone offset, or it defines a time of day not associated with any particular day.

+When a **Calendar Instant** also has an *instant offset*, it explicitly defines a calendar date or time that is local to a time zone offset from UTC, and also indicates what that offset amount is.

+When a **Calendar Instant** also has an *instant zone*, it explicitly defines a calendar date or time that is local to a geographic time zone and also indicates the name of that time zone.

+Beyond that it is up to the context supplied or interpreted by an external data model to give it further meaning, such as whether it is Gregorian or Julian etc, or whether not specifying any largest units means a repeating event or not, or whether not specifying any smallest units means an interval or a point, and so on.
+Also, it is up to the external data model to define what are valid time zone names; MUON accepts any **Text** value.

+*TODO: Consider further changes to support explicit indication of daylight savings time observence or similar things, which might be satisfied by permitting both an instant offset and zone name to be given together;
+the existing time zone name support may also indicate this by itself.*

+## Geographic Point

+A **Geographic Point** value is a particular point location on the Earth's surface characterized by cartesian coordinates named *longitude* and *latitude* and *elevation*, where each of the latter is characterized by a single **Fraction** value.
+Each coordinate may be either specified or unspecified; omitting it means the latter and providing it, even if zero, means the former.

+The coordinates may be specified in any order, and are distinguished by their own prefix symbols.
+The literal syntax has right-pointing `>` and up-pointing `^` arrows that are meant to visually evoke *longitude* and *latitude* respectively, so that it is more clear at a glance which of the coordinates is which.
+The `+` literal syntax represents *elevation*.
+A more-positive *longitude* is further to the East than a more-negative one, while a more-positive *latitude* is further to the North than a more-negative one, and a more-positive *elevation* is further from the center of the Earth than a more-negative one.

+While the *latitude* and *longitude* have semi-specific meanings, which loosely are possibly fractional degrees in the range -180..180 and -90..90 respectively, MUON explicitly does not ascribe any specific interpretation to the *elevation* value, aside from it increasing away from the center of the Earth.
+It is up to an external data model used with MUON to specify the *elevation* units, such as meters or feet or whatever, as well as the starting point, such as the center of the Earth or the surface or whatever.
+The external data model also gives the more specific meanings of *latitude* and *longitude*, such as whether they are along the surface of the Earth or something more specific.

 ## Bits

 A **Bits** value is characterized by an